fernandoantunessilva/iHungryAPI/README.md

 You will need Visual Studio 2017 (15.7) and the .NET Core SDK (2.1.2).
 Please check if you have installed the same runtime version (SDK) described in global.json The latest SDK and tools can be downloaded from https://dot.net/core.
-Also you can run the Equinox Project in Visual Studio Code (Windows, Linux or MacOS).

 To know more about how to setup your enviroment visit the Microsoft .NET Download Guide